seanredmond/heniautos/guide/heniautos-command.md

 ### GMT

-Use the `--gmt` option to output solstice and new moon times as Greenwich Mean Time (GMT) instead of Athens time (Eastern European Time, EET)
+Use the `--gmt` option to output solar and lunar times as Greenwich Mean Time (GMT) instead of Athens time (Eastern European Time, EET)

-    > heniautos 395 --solstices --gmt
+    > heniautos 395 --summer-solstice --gmt
     BCE 0395-Jun-28 12:01:39 GMT

 ### Visible New Moon Rules